As shown in the previous

 Overriding and Implementing data()

-There are two parameters that are passed in data()
+There are two parameters that are passed to data(): index and role.

-is the location of where the data is when being delegated.
+The index is the position of the data in the model.
 As

 it's accessing a role.